-Rheumatoid arthritis (RA) usually affects the hands and feet first, but it can occur in any joint.
+RA usually affects the hands and feet first, but it can occur in any joint.
 It usually involves the same joints on both sides of the body.

 RA is an autoimmune disease, which means that a person’s immune system mistakes the body’s healthy tissues for foreign invaders.
 It is also a systemic disease that can affect the whole body.

 As the immune system responds, inflammation occurs in the target tissue or organ.
 This can include the joints, lungs, eyes, and heart in RA.

-- pain, swelling, and stiffness in more than one joint
+- swelling in more than one joint

 - symmetrical joint involvement